One-Health-Research-Consulting/RVF_SIR_Model/README.md

 File: Function 3 Plot simulations for a given time period.R

-This file describes two functions: ParamByParamPlot and plot.between.years.
+This file describes four functions: ParamByParamPlot, plot.between.years, SL_plotter and IAE_plotter.

 ParamByParamPlot takes the following parameters df1 (data frame with the results of the parameter by parameter simulation [Analysis_2_Plot_seroprev_as_key_params_change.R]), colx (the parameter to be plotted on the X-axis), coly (the outcome factor to be plotted on the Y-axis), color1 (the second parameter being evaluated and presented as discreet data in the plot), no.leg (TRUE or FALSE, whether a legend should be plotted or not).
-This function is used to plot the parameter-by-parameter analyses included in Figures 3 and S5.
+This function is used to plot the parameter-by-parameter analyses included in Figures S7 and S8.

 plot.between.years takes the following parameters: df1 (the simulation data frame), yr1 (the lower bound of year range), yr2 (the upper bound of year range).
 This function is used to plot the simulation results between a specific subset of years (e.g., Figure S6 plots the simulation results between 2004-2006; also used in Figure S12).

+SL_plotter takes the following parameters: df (the simulation data frame), legnd (a logical parameter indicating whether or not a legend should be included on the plot).
+This function is used to plot the sheep and lamb (host) dynamics plot (e.g. Fig 1a) and is primarily used for Fig S11.

+IAE_plotter takes the following parameters: df (the simulation data frame), legnd (a logical parameter indicating whether or not a legend should be included on the plot).
+This function is used to plot the infected Aedes eggs dynamics plot (e.g. Fig 1c) and is primarily used for Fig S11.

 F4.
 Functions to calculate R0 and effective R0